#1 of 18 Places to Visit in Jodhpur

 #17 of 18 Places to Visit in Jodhpur

 At a distance of 8.5 km from Jodhpur Junction, Machiya Safari Park is a biological park situated near Kalyana Lake on the Jodhpur-Jaisalmer Route in Jodhpur.
-It is a must see place for those interested in wildlife.
+It is one of the must-visit Jodhpur attractions for those interested in wildlife.

 #18 of 18 Places to Visit in Jodhpur